 Figure 14.
 Lead concentrations in milligrams per liter (mg/L) from water wells in Gunnison County.
-Locations where values were above the drinking water guideline of being "Present" above the analytical reporting limit are shown in red.
+Locations with estimated values (below the reporting limit (RL)) are shown in blue.
+Only values above the RL are considered above the drinking water guideline of "Present" and are shown in red.